 - to the purchaser (or prospective purchaser) of any business or asset that we are, or are contemplating, selling; and

 - to another organisation if we enter into a joint venture or merge with another organisation;

 What are the legal bases for us processing your personal data?

 We will only process your personal data on one or more of the following legal bases:

 - vital interests

-- public interest / official authority
+- the performance of a task carried out in the public interest and / or with official authority

 - legal obligation

 Special categories of personal data means information about your racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; health; sex life or sexual orientation; criminal convictions, offences or alleged offences; genetic data; or biometric data for the purposes of uniquely identifying you.